open-education-hub/essentials-security/system-exploration/README.md

 But what if we wanted to redirect the same `stdout` as command line parameters for the second command?

 This is when we would use `| xargs`.
-Let's asume this hypothetical command:
+Let's assume this hypothetical command:
 ```
 $ cmd1 | xargs cmd2
 ```